Regulatory actions for Feb. 12, 2024

 No Comments

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Orano Med, Radiomedix, Samsung Electronics, T2 Biosystems.
+Regulatory snapshots, including global drug submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Amneal, Corvus, Disc, Hemogenyx, Janssen, Okyo.

 Briefs